supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Code-Review.md

   of the alphaVantage API).

-- _____Choice of data-type to represent stocks in portfolio: The provider's code uses `BigDecimal` type to store the stock's quantity.
+- Choice of data-type to represent stocks in portfolio: The provider's code uses `BigDecimal` type to store the stock's quantity.
   This is not a problem as in some instances the quantity may even reach quadrillions (in penny stocks).
-However, while buying stocks, you onvert the value from big decimla to double, which deafeats its purpose since big decimal can also have numbers that might exceed double's max value.
+However, while buying stocks, you convert the value from big decimal to double, which defeats its purpose since big decimal can also have numbers that might exceed double's max value.
   Also, selling in the provided code is done in integer, which again defeats the purpose of nig decimal and leads to inconsistencies in implementation.
 Would be better to just stick to 1 data type like double throughout the project.